dlt-hub/dlthub-education/courses/dlt_advanced_2025/README.md

 ## Feedback & questions

 We love improving this course with your help.
-Please share your thoughts: TBA on April 24
+Please share your thoughts: TBA

 Need help or stuck on something?